juanhart1/Star-Wars-w-Node.js-Express.js/README.md

     }
     ```
 1. [  ] Once the required data is validated, you will need to get the id of the character we want to add as a favorite.
 The route params used for the request must include a param known as `:id` (see [express routing parameters](https://expressjs.com/en/guide/routing.html#route-parameters) for how to access this data).
 The value for this property is the character id we want to add.
 Store this id in a variable.
+    * Did this by accessing the req.params objects at the current ID that was sent over in the "POST" request
 1. [  ] Check to see if there is already a property on the `res.locals.favs` object for the character id (no need to resave this character if it is already a favorite!)
     1. [  ] If the character id does already exist, just move to the _next_ piece of middleware.
 1. [  ] If the character id does not already exist on the object, add a new key/value pair to the favorites object where the key is the new favorited character id and the value is `true`.